culanomeara/adventureswithwood/README.md

 ### Github Project Board

-An agile methodology was used to plan and design the Adventures with Wood application.
+Agile methodology was used to plan and design the Adventures with Wood application.
 User stories were created on GitHub and added to the board in the TODO section.
 They then moved across the board into IN PROGRESS when they were being actioned, and then into the DONE section when they were completed.
 This helped greatly in tracking progress and organising and allocating work.

 [Back to top](<#contents>)